iamalexchip/laravel-lineage/README.md

 # Laravel Lineage
 A package for chain calling Laravel relationships.
 Some relationships return collections so can't be chained.
+This package provides a way to get past that.

 ## Installation
 Install with composer